vinceallenvince/Bit-Shadow-Machine/README.md

 </html>
 ```

 You should see three Bit-Shadow worlds each with their own set of animated items.
-You can find the code at public/simple-world-multiple.html.
+View it at [public/simple-world-multiple.html](http://foldi.github.io/Bit-Shadow-Machine/simple-world-multiple.html).

 Building this project
 ======